Leah1977/Fishy_pair/README.md

 ## User Story 2

-### As a website user, I want a game to challenge me.
+ As a website user, I want a game to challenge me.
 I would expect to be able to choose my level of difficulty and for the game play to match the level.

 ### What I expect to find on a web application game.

 1. Does it increase with difficulty as I progress throught the game?
 2. Will the game congratulate me?
-3. What do other customers say about them.
+3. What do other customers say about them?

-### With these user stories in mind, I put together some wireframes.
+With these user stories in mind, I put together some wireframes.
 I included all the main requirements and issues that were raised from my user story research.

 ## Scope